The Settings section allows you to configure your OJS installation to best meet your publishing needs.

 Hit the Done button when you are finished.

 In OJS 3.1.2 you can create Categories to organize your articles into thematic collections and provide another way for readers to access your content.
 Categories can be displayed as a browse block on your journal site and readers can select a category to view all articles in that category.
-You can place an article in a category by editing its metadata, which is explained in the Production section of the Editorial Settings chapter.
+You can place an article in a category by editing its metadata, which is explained in the Production and Publication chapter.
 This section explains how to create and edit categories.

 To create a new category: